McThor2/roblox-package-manager/README.md

 ## Installation

 You can install the plugin straight from the creator [marketplace](https://create.roblox.com/marketplace/asset/12442691141/Roblox-Package-Manager).
-Alternatively you can clone the repo from [GitHub](https://github.com/McThor2/roblox-package-manager), sync into a place and save as a local plugin.
+Alternatively you can clone the repo, sync into a place and save as a local plugin.

 ## Usage